Comment on page

 Why is OCF a good fit for mutual aid groups?
-We can get them set up overnight, ready to receive and distribute money via thousands of transactions, without needing to incorporate or set up a bank account.
+We can get them set up quickly, ready to receive and distribute money via thousands of transactions, without needing to incorporate or set up a bank account.
 As a 501(c)(3), we create a bridge between these unincorporated communities and donors/grants requiring a formal nonprofit.

 These are the same reasons we’re a good fit for the other kinds of initiatives under our umbrella, like social movements and open source projects.
 We’re designed to serve highly collaborative communities that value transparency and seek to have a positive impact through the lens of solidarity, and we offer powerful tools for their collective agency.